MicrosoftDocs/customer-insights/ci-docs/audience-insights/entities.md

 > ![Fields table.](media/data-manager-entities-fields.PNG "Fields table")

 > [!NOTE]
-> Both tables show only a sample of your entity's data.
+> This page shows only a sample of your entity's data.
 To view the full data set, go to the **Data sources** page, select an entity, select **Edit**, and then view this entity's data with the Power Query editor as explained in [Data sources](data-sources.md).

 - The **Data** tab shows a table listing details about individual records of the entity.
 Details listed depend on the entity's data type.